dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

   - a common form shared with all multiverses and universes
   - a branching form merging with connected multiverses in some region
   - a total form containing everything

-- what questions should we ask about the nature of the metaverse?
-  - what mechanisms

 - changing from a world determined by the material to one determined by the metaphysical